nunit/docs/docs/articles/nunit-engine/extensions/Writing-Engine-Extensions.md

 ## ExtensionPropertyAttribute

 The `ExtensionPropertyAttribute` is used to provide additional meta-data to the engine, without the need for the engine to load each extension.
-The useages of `ExtensionPropertyAttribute` differ per type of extension.
+The usages of `ExtensionPropertyAttribute` differ per type of extension.

 Below is an example of how the attribute would be used for an `IProjectLoader` extension: